Introduction

 Monitoring

-Amino regularly reviews access logs and database activities, and performs periodic vulnerability scans.
+Amino regularly reviews access logs and database activities and performs periodic vulnerability scans.

 Incident Response Plan